 To determine whether online education is right for you, you have to research what each college offers.
 Depending on the degree you choose and the level of education, you will have to complete all courses and meet degree requirements.
 It is important to ask the enrollment counselor how online classes work, how long the entire program will take, and whether there is room for flexibility.

 Despite a flexible format, online programs follow the same academic rigor as on-campus students.
 Students will have to be very organized and motivated to succeed in an online program.
-Those who need extra learning support will excel in a college that provides robust support for their students.
+Those who need extra learning support will excel in a college that provides robust support for students taking online classes.

 Along with self-discipline, the teaching style and delivery of lessons may also affect student performance.
-Recorded lectures may be boring, but they may work for students signing up for an asynchronous format.
+Recorded lectures characteristic of online classes may be boring, but they may work for students signing up for an asynchronous format.
 Students who can manage a cohort and more participation may find Zoom lessons easier to manage.
 All they need is a place to work, with privacy and a reliable wi-fi connection.

 One of the other important questions to ask about online college is whether the school offers degrees that match your long-term goals.
 While online schools provide students the flexibility to study from anywhere and around their own schedules, they need to have the right degree for each student.
 You will find that the various online undergraduate, graduate, and certificate programs make it easy to earn a focused degree when you ask how do online classes work.
-A quick look at the degrees:
+A quick look at the degrees available via online classes:

 - Associate’s – An associate degree is an undergraduate degree earned after a high school diploma, GED, or matriculation and before a bachelor’s degree.